California Trial by Declaration

 What about a correctable ticket?

 If you get a fix-it violation in the state of California, your ticket will indicate whether you must pay for the violation or provide proof of correction.
 You need an authorized person (law officer, Department of Motor Vehicles staff, etc.) to sign it.
 Then, you need to show up before the ticket's due date with the signature and amount due.
-The court will then dismiss your case.
+The court will then mask your violation.